-104 Linderås Marriages, Vol. C:4 (1779-1842), page 691
+117 Linderås Marriages, Vol. C:4 (1779-1842), page 691

-On February 25, 1841, Catharina gave birth to Johanna, the couple's first child.
+On February 25, 1841, Catharina gave birth to Johanna, her and Johannes's first child together.
 Johanna was baptized the following day.
-The witnesses at the baptism were Carl Johan Johansson in Kapela Ravelsgård, housewife Catrina Jönsdotter in Kapela Norrgård, and maid Hedda Johansdotter in Norrgård.
-106
+The witnesses at the baptism were Carl Johan Johansson in Kapela Ravelsgård, housewife Catrina Jönsdotter in Kapela Norrgård, and maid Hedda Johansdotter in Norrgård.119